 - TLDs offer value for branding purposes as companies can create domains that describe what they do, like a design company using .design or a subdomain that includes .design.
 Further, a business could use their name, like .Nike, or location, like .newyork to create close customer associations with the company and their industry or location.
 Buzz and publicity surrounding the first companies to do so would be beneficial as well.

 - It is yet to be determined the impact on ISEO and SEO that new city and regional TLDs will have on geo-targeted searching.
 The likely impact though is that sites with a city or regional domain will be more relevant to searches either containing keywords related to that city or region, or originating from that location itself.
 This would follow the same geo-targeting process that is experienced currently on Google with country-coded TLDs.
-For how this impacts the UK, check out this blog post on our UK site.

 Thank you for reading, and reach out to me directly (firstname.lastname@example.org) if you have any questions or concerns regarding how the new TLDs are going to impact your business and how you can use them to your advantage.